citricguy/twilio-laravel/README.md

   </a>
 </p>

-A Laravel package to integrate Twilio for SMS/MMS messaging, notifications, and webhooks.
-This package leverages the official Twilio PHP SDK and adheres to Laravel conventions, providing a seamless, queued, and event-driven solution for sending messages and processing incoming Twilio callbacks.
+A Laravel package to integrate Twilio for SMS/MMS messaging, voice calls, notifications, and webhooks.
+This package leverages the official Twilio PHP SDK and adheres to Laravel conventions, providing a seamless, queued, and event-driven solution for sending messages, making calls, and processing incoming Twilio callbacks.

 ## 📋 Table of Contents